MileHacker Logo

 Advance Booking Recommendations by Season

-• High Season (July-August): Book all accommodations 6-12 months ahead.
+• High Season (July-August): Book all accommodations 6-ONE year beforehand.
 Ross Lake Resort and North Cascades Lodge at Stehekin often book a year or more in advance.

-• Shoulder Season (May-June, Sep-Oct): Book 2-4 months ahead, especially for weekend stays.
+• Shoulder Season (May-June, Sep-Oct): Make A reservation for 2-4 months ahead, especially for weekend stays.

 • Low Season (Nov-April): More flexibility, with many facilities closed.
 Book a few weeks ahead for open accommodations.